namazso/nSkinz/README.md

 * Compile using your preferred compiler
 * Inject the resulting library into the game
 * Press <kbd>Insert</kbd> to bring up the menu.
-* Set a weapon configuration
+* Setup weapon configuration(s)
 * To override multiple weapons press the "Add" button.
 When an inventory update occurs always the first enabled entry applicable for that weapon will be used.
 * To save your configuration press the "Save" button.
-To load it later press the "Load" button
+To load it later press the "Load" button.

 ## License